-Migrating from Netlify to Pages · Cloudflare Pages docs

 Migrating from Netlify to Pages

-In this tutorial, you will learn how to deploy your Netlify application to Cloudflare Pages.
+In this tutorial, you will learn how to migrate your Netlify application to Cloudflare Pages.

 Finding your build command and build directory